 Friday, December 12, 2025

-Greger clicked on Ullapool Craic's Facebook on his iPad and announced "A humpback whale in Loch Broom"!
+Sometime earlier this week, Greger clicked on Ullapool Craic's Facebook on his iPad and announced "A humpback whale in Loch Broom"!
 Trouble was, we were in Edinburgh, visiting the Christmas market, the National Museum of Scotland, and Ikea.
-We arrived home as the storm began on Tuesday evening, and on Wednesday the weather was impossible.
-On Thursday I didn't get out until midday, but I did manage to see the whale from West Terrace.
-It was far out near a fishing boat, and impossible to photograph.
-But through the bins I could see the long, slow roll forwards; it seemed to go on forever - must be huge!
+We arrived home as the storm began on Tuesday evening, and it wasn't until yesterday midday that I finally got out - but I was lucky, and managed to see the whale from West Terrace.
+It was far out towards the Summer Isles and impossible to photograph; but through the bins I could see the long, slow roll forwards - it must be huge!

 At least one kittiwake was seen among the throng of gulls, and just before I gave up for the day a white-winger came flying steadily up the loch in worsening light and a shower of rain.